codingforpleasure/customized-workspace/Ubuntu/useful-resources/cron.md

 #### Example #8: Run a cron job on 21:30 only on the last day of each month

-This task is a bit tricky since there are days which consist of 28/29/30/31 days, so i'll be adding an if statement condition before executing the shell script.
+This task is a bit tricky since there are months which consist of 28/29/30/31 days, so i'll be adding an if statement condition before executing the shell script.

 Minute | Hour | Date | Month | DOW   | command
 ------|----- | ----|-----|------|---------